What’s the Difference Between 255 and 265 Tires?

 Narrower tires, like the 255, can offer improved fuel efficiency due to lower rolling resistance.

+They may also provide a more responsive and maneuverable driving experience.
 Consider your priorities and driving habits to determine the balance between fuel efficiency and handling that suits your needs.

 By considering factors such as vehicle compatibility, performance considerations, and fuel efficiency and handling, you can make an informed decision when choosing between 255 and 265 tires.